Outreach and Training

 We believe having a well trained workforce is essential to supporting good practice and developing good outcomes for children and young people.
 As a result we offer a level 5 Foundation Degree in Therapeutic Work with Children and Young People, accredited through the University of the West of England, for not only our own staff but child-care professionals working in education, care and health services.

 Applications are welcomed from March each year with interviews for the course taking place in June prior to the course commencing in the first week of September.
+PLEASE NOTE THAT APPLICATIONS FOR SEPTEMBER 2018 ARE NO LONGER BEING ACCEPTED.

 This course is accredited by APPCIOS and was awarded the National Training Award in 2012.